USF-BigData/Lab-Introduction/README.md

-# Lab 0: Getting to Know You
+# Getting to Know You

 Welcome!
 I'm excited to have you in class and am looking forward to getting to know you over the course of the semester.
 This first lab assignment has three